Construction began on October 15, 2013 and should take around 18 months to complete.

-The Paseo del Norte and I-25 Interchange Improvements have been a high priority for the City of Albuquerque and the Metropolitan Area for many years.
-Councilor Lewis is pleased to announce that the long awaited construction should begin in the Fall of 2013.
-Traffic engineers and consultants will work to ensure that minimal disruption is experienced during the construction period.
+The Paseo del Norte and I-25 Interchange improvements have been a high priority for the City of Albuquerque and the Metropolitan Area for many years.

-The Paseo del Norte / I-25 Interchange project would include six main improvements:
+The Paseo del Norte / I-25 Interchange project will include six main improvements:

 - A free-flow ramp to improve the eastbound-to-southbound traffic movement in the morning during peak travel time;